ErickAlencar09/ErickAlencar09/README.md

 💻- I'm currently a full stack developer with back end focus 🚀- I work with Java development
-🌱- Currently improving Javascript and learning Java as a personal project.
+🌱- Currently improving Javascript and learning react as a personal project.